Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 • Leverage your network: Convert all those golf outings, benefit dinners, and business lunches into value for your team.
 Great leaders extend their networks to their marketing team to make sure the value flows through the organization.

-• Be responsive to requests: Leaders are not roadblocks, they are enablers.
-You need to be responsive and make sure you’re not keeping valuable employees in holding patterns.
-Make sure you’re available as often as you can be and not hidden away.
+• Respond to requests: Leaders are not roadblocks; they’re enablers.
+Be responsive and make sure you’re not keeping valuable employees in holding patterns.
+Be available as often as you can and not hidden away.

-• Ask the right questions: When you ask employees the right questions you empower them to think through the answers for themselves.
-There’s a temptation to lecture or give the answer.
+• Ask the right questions: When you ask employees the right questions, you empower them to think through the answers for themselves.
+You may be tempted to lecture or provide the answer.
 Don’t do it right away.
-Have weekly check-ins with employees, ask them about their lives, and keep them oriented to their own agency and potential for impact.
+Have weekly check-ins with employees, ask them about their lives, and keep them focused on their own agency and potential for impact.

-• Share the impact: Show your team the impact of their efforts through key metrics.
-Find ways to show their direct impact on revenue, performance, and customer satisfaction in regular intervals.
+• Share the impact: Using key metrics, show your team the impact of their efforts.
+Find ways to show their direct effect on revenue, performance, and customer satisfaction in regular intervals.
 Dashboard monitors in open space are one way to do it in real time.

-• Recognize the effort: It feels good to know you are contributing to something greater and that your effort matters.
+• Recognize the effort: It feels good to know you’re contributing to something greater and that your effort matters.
 Recognize your team and don’t save it for year-end reviews.
 Do it as you go.
-When it comes up, don’t wait, let them know their effort is seen.
+When it comes up, don’t wait; let them know their effort is seen.
 That generates resourcefulness on a regular basis.

 Now that you’ve got the M.A.R.T.E.C.H. framework, it’s time to develop a team that’s passionate about your customer experience.
 Do you have someone who knows Agile?
 No. Good!